A GOLD COMPANY YOU CAN TRUST

 But when you own an asset such as physical gold, which is outside of Wall Street and the paper asset markets, you reduce the risk to your investments when the paper markets crash.
 In fact, history has shown that gold prices typically go up when stock markets go down or when inflation rises.

 A self-directed IRA can be a Traditional IRA or a Roth IRA, so it has the same advantages and disadvantages as those accounts.
 But it has the advantage of being a “self-directed ” IRA, so fees will be lower since you are not paying for the management of assets, and your level of control is higher since you are in control of the IRA with no middleman.

 Fortifying your IRA by investing in gold and silver

 Everyone should invest for their retirement.
 There’s no question about that.
 But it can be difficult to choose between the different retirement plans and the different asset classes.
-What is important here is that you ultimately do what is best for your situation and benefit you and your loved ones.
+What is important here is that you ultimately do what is best for your situation and what will benefit you and your loved ones the most.

 Whether you have a Traditional IRA or a Roth IRA, you shouldn’t limit your investment options to paper assets.
-By rolling your IRA over into a Precious Metals IRA, you maintain all the benefits of your existing IRA and add the clear advantage of investing in physical precious metals.
+By rolling your IRA over into a Precious Metals IRA, you maintain all the benefits of your existing IRA but add the clear advantage of being able to invest in physical precious metals.

 What are the advantages gold and silver bring to your IRA?